 1000 Islands Environmental Center Committee

 1000 Islands is administered by the 1000 Islands Environmental Center Committee consisting of eleven members.
 Ten City of Kaukauna citizens, appointed by the Mayor and approved by the Common Council, and the President of the Friends of 1000 Islands make up the Committee.
-Meetings are held the third Thursday of each month at 6:30 PM at the Nature Center and are open to the public.
+Meetings are held on the third Thursday of each month at 6:30 PM at the Nature Center and are open to the public.

 Current Committee Members: